cig0/old_blog/coding-in-go-with-atom-in-gnulinux.md

 You will need to log out and in again in order for the changes to be applied.
 Next time you run Atom all the cogs should be in motion.

-Tags: go, atom, spacemacs, programming, editor
+Tags: go, atom, programming, editor